Rickshaw Run Sri Lanka summed up

 It’s sometimes better to float than take the bridge.
 Not for any practical advantage, it’s just way cooler.

 Let’s be frank, it wouldn’t be a Rickshaw Run without a breakdown and Sri Lanka did not disappoint.
 Even though we gave the teams a mechanical crash course at the start of the run, they still had to turn to the locals.

 This face says it all.
 It’s a bitter sweet moment, you’re happy you’ve finished but the tears will flow when you have to bid farewell to your rickshaw.

 What better way to forget all the pain, anguish and sunburn than necking a few bottles of the good stuff with you’re new mates.

-Think you've got what it takes?
-Why not join us in October 2018 for the next one.
-Find out more by clicking on that great big red button below.
+Think you’ve got what it takes?
+Why not join us for the next one.
+Find out more by clicking here.